salehmuhaysin/DFIR-Tools/README.md

 [Thug](https://github.com/buffer/thug) | Honeyclient tool designed to mimic the behavior of a user-driven network client application, such as a web browser
 [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) | useful tool to analyze a javascript malwares (not embedded in html), in REMNux use command line `js`
 [Box-js](https://github.com/CapacitorSet/box-js) | Emulate a Windows JScript environment, it should what the JavaScript would do if it is in actual environment (list urls, IoCs, codes, etc.)
+[scdbg](http://sandsprite.com/blogs/index.php?uid=7&pid=152) | scdbg is a shellcode analysis application built around the libemu emulation library.
+When run it will display to the user all of the Windows API the shellcode attempts to call.

 ---